arthurkok2/moon-plane-transit/README.md

 - **Max Radius**: 250km
 - **Best For**: General use, no registration required

 The data source can be changed in the app interface, and your preference is saved locally.
+The data source selector is prominently displayed at the top of the application for easy access.

 ### Project Structure